 The Low Cell ChIP-Seq Kit requires multiple days to complete.
 It is strongly advised to read the entire protocol before starting and to plan your experiments in advance.
-For ease-of-use the manual is divided into Protocols to represent the different steps of the workflow: Low Cell ChIP-Seq, and NGS Library Preparation.
-Please refer to the kit contents and additional materials required section of the manual (pages 6-9) to identify the components that are needed for each protocol.
+For ease-of-use the manual is divided into Protocols to represent the different steps of the workflow: Low Cell ChIP-Seq and NGS Library Preparation.